bartoszkwiatek/kwiaciu/README.md

 # Thank you for taking your time to come here!

-My name is Bartosz Kwiatek, I've decided to become a front end developer some time ago and currently I am looking for first job.
+My name is Bartosz Kwiatek.

-For now, my preferred solution is React.
-Probably beacuse it felt more comfortable for me as a beginner and I spent more time with it.
-But lately I am focusing more on Angular, since I want to learn both at similar level before deciding which way to go.
+I've become intersted in frontend some time ago.
+Right now my preffered library is React, but I am always eager to learn something new.
+Until now I focused on doing personal projects and currently I am looking for first professional experience.

 <!--
 **kwiaciu/kwiaciu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.